MarcusRiemer/esqulino/doc/manual/grammar-by-example.rst

 2) There is no need for separation characters, only the structure of the tree.
 3) Syntax errors equate to missing nodes and can be communicated very clearly.
 Semantic analysis does not need to rely on heuristics on how the tree could change if the "blanks" were filled in.

 This entirely shifts the way one has to reason about the validation rules inside of BlattWerkzeug: There is no need to worry about the syntactic aspects of a certain language, the "grammar" that is required doesn't need to know anything about keywords or separating characters.
 Its sole job is to describe the structure and the semantics of trees that are valid in that specific language.
+If keywords are included in the grammar, this is solemly for the purpose of blocks that resemble the underlying programming language or for code generation.
+The actual grammar validation does not use these keywords at all.

 Example AST: ``if``-Statement
 -----------------------------